-How Labor Impacts Costs
+How Professional Installation Impacts the Overall Project Costs

-Cost Info – Part 2
+Pricing Info – Part 2

 You may ask yourself, why not just do the work myself and save on the costs?
 While that is certainly an option, window replacement is not a project to go the DIY route.
 Finding brand windows of various sizes and specific measurements is something most people can do.
 But a window specialist will be able to obtain all that at a wholesale rate, while the homeowner pays retail, thus more expensive.

 Then there is the work, which is where it gets tricky.
-When encountering mold, rotted frames, areas needing repair, working with imprecise measurements, on top of doing all this at heights higher than the main floor — the non-pro can take either a long time to overcome hurdles or resort to calling a pro to finish off the job.
+When encountering mold, rotted frames, areas needing repair, working with imprecise measurements, on top of doing all this at heights higher than the main floor — the non-pro can take either a long time to overcome hurdles or resort to calling a pro to finish off the job!

-Please note that this is a general ball park pricing example, based on the national averages.
+Please note that this is a general ballpark pricing example, based on the national averages.

-10 Vinyl Double-Pane Windows: 8 of which are double-hung, 2 that are sliding = $4,200
+10 Vinyl Double-Pane, Low-E, Argon-filled Windows: 4 of which are double-hung, 4 are casement, and 2 that are sliding = $6,500

-Total Project Cost = $5,700*
+Total Project Cost = $10,000*